dsanson/termpdf.py/README.md

     a:              append note in nvim

 While in visual select mode, use `j` and `k` (with counts) to move up and down.
 Use `v` to toggle between selecting and not.
+Use 'H' and 'h' to adjust the left edge of selection, and 'L' and 'l' to adjust the right edge of selection.
 Use `y` to copy all the text within the selection to the clipboard, `n` to insert the text at the cursor point of an attached nvim session or `a` to append it to the end of an attached nvim session.

 If your document has an associated bibtex citekey (see below), yanked text will include a pandoc-style citation: